 And that is exactly what happened.
 The largest credit bureaus already enjoyed coverage of one or more large cities, and they soon began to expand their scope by acquiring credit bureaus in other cities.
 ACB membership declined from a peak of around 2,200 in 1965 to only about 500 today.
-After rising for decades, the number of credit bureau offices also began to decline, falling 20 percent between 1972 and 1997.
+After rising for decades, the number of credit bureau offices also began to decline, falling 20 percent between 1972 and 1997 and by another 30 percent between 1997 and 2002.